Portuguese Timor: Establishment of Portuguese Timor

 In 1702, António Coelho Guerreiro was appointed Governor and Captain General of the islands of Timor and Solor and other regions in the South by Caetano de Melo e Castro, the Viceroy of Goa, ending the autonomy of the Dominican missions.
 He was sent to Lifau, which became the capital of all Portuguese dependencies in the Lesser Sunda Islands.
 (The former capitals were Solor and Larantuka.)
 Portuguese control over the territory was tenuous, particularly in the mountainous interior.
 Dominican friars, the occasional Dutch raid, and the Timorese themselves, competed with Portuguese merchants.
 Other disruptions came from the local Topasses, restive vassal kingdoms, and the south Sulawesi-based Gowa and Talloq sultanates.
 The control of colonial administrators was largely restricted to the Dili area, and they had to rely on traditional tribal chieftains for control and influence.
 Direct European presence was limited to a handful of individuals, and only one or two ships made the trip between Lifau and Macau each year.
 This weakness allowed the Dutch East India Company (VOC) to establish influence in the area despite Portugal's claims.

 In 1716 the Viceroy of Macau, César de meneses, banned the sale of Timorese sandalwood to non-Portuguese areas, creating tension with the Topasses.
 In 1718 governor Francisco de Melo e Castro was excommunicated by bishop Manuel de Santo António, leading the governor to flee, the bishop to take over.
 This buildup of tension following more direct rule led to the leaders of some local kingdoms meeting in the kingdom of Camenassa on the southern coast, coming to an agreement to throw off Portuguese authority.
 A renewal of this rebellion in 1725 led to a campaign by Portuguese forces and allies from the north coast.
 The rebellion included 15 kingdoms, including Oecusse and Ermera.
 This culminated in the October 1726 Battle of Cailaco, in which the Portuguese laid siege to a Timorese stronghold for six weeks.
 The Portuguese destroyed the fort, although they did not entirely suppress the revolt until 1728.

 In 1732 the Kingdom of Maubara asked the VOC for protection, although it is unclear if an agreement was reached, and the kingdom continued to pay tribute to Portugal.
 In 1755 the Dutch began a concerted effort to increase their influence in Solor and Timor, and in June 1756 nobles from 77 polities signed contracts with the VOC representative in Kupang, including Maubara.
-A permanent fort established with VOC support in Maubara created friction with the Portuguese.
+A permanent fort, Fort Maubara, established with VOC support, created friction with the Portuguese.
 Portuguese allies in the east of the island attacked Maubara at Portuguese behest in 1760, but were repulsed with aid from the VOC.

 A power struggle in Lifau at this time involving Portuguese officials and Topasse leaders also saw attempted interference by the VOC representative in Kupang, who travelled to Lifau but was killed there.
 The new VOC Governor shifted focus back to the western parts of Timor.